 In this paper, fabrication of silicon microchannels with integrated obstacles by using 25 wt % tetramethylammonium hydroxide (TMAH) aqueous solution at the temperature of 80 oC is presented and analysed.
 We studied basic island patterns, which present union of two symmetrical parallelograms with the sides along predetermined crystallographic directions <n10> (2<n<8) and <100>.
 Acute angles of the parallelograms were smaller than 45˚.
 We have derived analytical relations for determining dimensions of the integrated obstacles.
 The developed etching technique provides reduction of the distance between the obstacles.
 Before the experiments, we performed simulations of pattern etching based on the level set method and presented evolution of the etched basic patterns for the predetermined crystallographic directions <n10>.
 Combination of basic patterns with sides along the <610> and <100> crystallographic directions is used to fabricate a matrix of two row of silicon obstacles in a microchannel.
 We obtained a good agreement between the experimental results and simulations.
 Our results enable simple and cost-effective fabrication of various complex microfluidic silicon platforms with integrated obstacles.

-Keywords: wet etching;
+Keywords: wet etching; level set method simulation; 3D silicon structures; microfludic platform

 1. INTRODUCTION

-Anisotropic wet etching of a (100) silicon substrate in 25 wt.% tetramethylammonium hydroxide (TMAH) aqueous solution is one of the most common processes in micromachining [1-28].
+Anisotropic wet etching of a (100) silicon substrate in 25 wt.% tetramethylammonium hydroxide (TMAH) aqueous solution is one of the most common processes in micromachining.
+Values of etch rates obtained by various authors differ because experiments are performed by various methods [1-4].
+Methods used silicon sphere [5-6], maskless etching technique [7-10], trenches in silicon etched by dry reactive ion etching [11] or patterns in the masking layer on silicon wafers (various polygons and circles [12-17]).
 During the anisotropic wet etching differences in etch rates cause appearance of some crystallographic planes and disappearance of the others.
 The final three-dimensional (3D) structure is difficult to predict precisely without knowledge of evolution of crystallographic planes during etching.
 Most of studies considered patterns in the masking layer with the sides along <110> crystallographic directions.
-The problem of distortion of convex corners during etching for these patterns was solved by applying appropriate compensations [15-24].
+The problem of distortion of convex corners [15,17–20] during etching for these patterns was solved by applying appropriate compensations The most studied compensations are patterns with the sides along <100> [9-10,21–25] or along <110> crystallographic directions [24, 26–28].
 Fabrication of complex 3D silicon structures was limited as pattern sides were only along the most common directions <110> and <100>.

 In an ideal micromachining design environment, refined control of etched profiles is one of the most important tasks of the manufacturing process.
 Simulations allow us to reduce the time-consuming and expensive process of refining the masks through iterations.
 Two types of simulations exist: the first category comprises simulators describing the etching process on the atomistic level, usually including the description of etched surface morphologies.
 However, the most common type of the engineering simulators is the second category, the so-called geometric simulators.
 This type of simulators deals with the prediction of the etching profile evolution in engineering applications, typically including the combination of etching with other manufacturing techniques.
 The level set method for evolving interfaces [29] belongs to the geometric type of methods, and it is specially designed for profiles, which can develop sharp corners, change of topology and undergo orders of magnitude changes in the speed.
 It is based on a Hamilton–Jacobi type equation for the level set function using techniques developed for solving hyperbolic partial differential equations.
 Details about the level set simulator used for obtaining results presented here can be found in our previous papers [30-31].